stisti/jenkins-app/README.rst

 1. Double-click on Jenkins.app
 2. If this is the first time you have run Jenkins.app, it will download the actual Jenkins server software.
-3. When the Jenkins server is ready to run, a dialog will be shown, asking if you want to customize the command-line used to start the Jenkins server.
+3. When the Jenkins server is ready to run, a dialog will be shown, asking if you want to customize the JVM options.
+This is where you can increase heap size or set jmx ports.
+4. Next, another dialog is shown asking if you want to customize the command-line used to start the Jenkins server.
 The command-line is explained at https://wiki.jenkins-ci.org/display/JENKINS/Starting+and+Accessing+Jenkins.
 You can also leave the command-line empty to go with the defaults.
-4. Click on OK to start the Jenkins server.
-5. Your web browser will automatically open the Jenkins UI.
+6. When Jenkins is up and running, your web browser will automatically open the Jenkins UI.

+All the dialogs above wait for your input for maximum of 15 seconds.
+This makes it possible to start Jenkins.app automatically and unattended.

-Jenkins.app will remember the command-line and the next time you start, it will default to the same command-line you used the last time.
+Jenkins.app will remember the JVM and command-line settings and the next time you start, it will default to the same command-line you used the last time.

 Stopping Jenkins
 ===========